Combinatorial Gray codes-an updated survey: Permutations

 An \emph{ideal} of a poset~$P$ is a downward-closed subset of~$P$.
 Koda and Ruskey~\cite{MR1231447} constructed a Gray code for the ideals of a forest poset, where consecutive ideals differ by exactly one element.
 Pruesse and Ruskey~\cite{MR1267190} showed that the ideals of any poset can be listed by changing (i.e., adding or removing) at most two elements in each step, by proving that the prism of the ideal flip graph admits a Hamilton cycle.
 They also proved that such a listing exists for the ideals of fixed size of a series-parallel poset.
-Habib, Nourine and Steiner~\cite{MR1474594} generalized this result about ideals of fixed size to interval orders, and they showed that all ideals of a poset can be listed in non-decreasing order of cardinality by changing at most two elements in each step. \openproblem{It is a long-standing open problem whether the ideals of any poset can be generated in constant amortized-time per ideal, either in a Gray code fashion or not.}
+Habib, Nourine and Steiner~\cite{MR1474594} generalized this result about ideals of fixed size to interval orders, and they showed that all ideals of a poset can be listed in non-decreasing order of cardinality by changing at most two elements in each step.
+Pruesse and Ruskey~\cite{MR1267190} also conjectured that for any poset, its ideals of any fixed size can be listed by element exchanges.
+Furthermore, they conjectured that the ideals of size~$k$ or $k+1$ admit a Gray code by element addition/removal, provided that there is the same number of ideals of each of the two sizes.
+This generalizes the middle levels conjecture discussed in Section~\ref{sec:range}, obtained when the poset is an antichain of size~$2k+1$.
+It turns out that there are easy counterexamples for both of these conjectures; see Figure~\ref{fig:counter}~(a) and~(b), respectively.
+For the first one, take the 6-element crown poset and its 3-element ideals.
+The flip graph formed by element exchanges is a star with 3 rays, so it does not have a Hamilton path.
+For the second one, consider the 7-element poset formed by four chains of sizes $3,2,1,1$, which has 11 ideals of size~3 and~4 each, but the bipartite graph formed by them through element addition/removal does not admit a Hamilton path. \openproblem{65}{Nevertheless, we may still ask, for which posets can the ideals of fixed size be listed by element exchanges, or the ideals of sizes~$k$ or~$k+1$ be listed by element addition/removal?}

+\openproblem{37}{Also, it is a long-standing open problem whether the ideals of any poset can be generated in constant amortized-time per ideal, either in a Gray code fashion or not.}